codeupify/upify/docs/configuration.md

 | package_manager | Package management tool |
 | entrypoint | Main application file |
 | app_var | App variable name in entrypoint |

+# Terraform

+Upify leverages Terraform for infrastructure management, terraform files are written to:

+- `.upify/environments`
+- `.upify/modules`

+At this time Upify only supports a single `prod` environment, but in the future we will add support for additional environments